 - 1) City and County Solid Waste Offices collect accurate waste data.
 Information is collected and analyzed in order to determine recycling rates, participation, who is recycling, who is not recycling, and why.
-Findings are used to tailor messages, design programs and projects to target audiences in order to increase recycling and encourage proper waste disposal practices. - 2) The County created a system to account for the cost of waste disposal and cost avoidance savings due to recycling in order to promote advantages of waste reduction and recycling as alternative to land filling. - 3) City and County support local events and festivals.
+Findings are used to tailor messages, design programs and projects to target audiences in order to increase recycling and encourage proper waste disposal practices. - 2) The County created a system to account for the cost of waste disposal and cost avoidance savings due to recycling in order to promote advantages of waste reduction and recycling as alternative to land filling.

+- 3) City and County support local events and festivals.
 Increased visibility maximizes the numbers of individuals with direct educational interaction with the Solid Waste Offices.
-Solid Waste officials are called to serve as expert consultants for several presentations, task forces, event committees, green initiatives, and sustainability projects. - 4) The City of Knoxville launched a pilot curbside recycling program in 2011 that now has approximately 23,000 participants and 1,200 on the wait list for service.
-As funding becomes available the City plans to extend curbside recycling to all households with the goal of no waiting list.
-Additionally, the City intends to distribute standardized 96 gallon refuse carts to all households, which is a reduction from the current allowable volume of 128 gallons and a very generous bulky waste allotment.
-All changes will require extensive outreach and education to the community to promote reduction and recycling.

-5) The Regional Solid Waste Board is more engaged in City/County/Private Sector waste practices.
+Solid Waste officials are called to serve as expert consultants for several presentations, task forces, event committees, green initiatives, and sustainability projects. - 4) In 2017 the City modernized its trash collection program by providing standardized 95 gallon carts to all eligible households with a contents of cart program intending to increase participation in the recycling program - 5) The Regional Solid Waste Board is more engaged in City/County/Private Sector waste practices.
 Procedures were established in order to be fair and consistent in the event an application for Board approval is made.
 The Board is ready to thoughtfully consider alternative waste management strategies that come before the Board providing applicants follow proper permitting procedures and all other laws, rules, and regulations.